 five cabin grades plus there are four suites as well.

-There are 70 cabins and
+There are 69 cabins and four suites on

 three decks, and all are well equipped with a/c, bathroom and

 hairdryer and safe.
 The television has both local and

 satellite channels, a bridge-cam channel, and an evening

 very similar in terms of size and amenities.
 The main